textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

    - Open Windows Explorer and navigate to the starter project folder: `C:\SmartMeter\Hands-on lab\lab-files\starter-project\SmartMeterSimulator\`.
    - Right-click on the `MainForm.resx` file, then select **Properties**.
-   - Check the **Unblock** checkbox on the bottom of the General tab, then click Apply then OK.
+   - Check the **Unblock** checkbox on the bottom of the General tab, then select Apply then OK.

    ![Right-click MainForm.resx, go to Properties, then check the box next to Unblock](media/unblock-file.png 'Unblock file')